-Both Councils share an agreed vision and long-term commitment for residents to have somewhere affordable to live and call home.
+Both Councils share a vision that residents should have somewhere affordable to live and call home.
 This provides a sense of belonging, contributes to positive health and wellbeing and strengthens community spirit.

-We have worked actively with housing industry stakeholders, public sector partners and parish and town councils to make sure the vision, strategies and action plans will, over time, create a housing market in which homes are more affordable, of high quality and better meet household needs.
+We have worked closely with a range of partners and our parish and town councils to make sure that our vision, strategies and action plans will, over time, create a housing market in which homes are more affordable, of high quality and better meet needs.

 We are pleased to announce both Councils adopted the ‘Homes and Housing Strategy 2019 -2024’ and the ‘Homelessness Reduction and Rough Sleeper Strategy 2019 -2024’ in March 2019.

-- Working with anyone wanting to develop and deliver the right homes in the right places at the right time – as well as making the most effective use of housing stock already here.
-This will mean developing effective solutions to local housing need with community groups too – Neighbourhood Plan groups being a very good example
+- Work with anyone wanting to develop and deliver the right homes, in the right places, at the right time – as well as making the most effective use of housing stock already here.

-- Fully committing to the ‘one public sector’ approach – making sure all tax payer funded resources work towards the same goals
+- Fully commit to the ‘one public sector’ approach – making sure all tax payer funded resources work towards the same goals

-- Being open and transparent and providing frequent information about our progress against plans.
+- Be open and transparent and providing frequent information about our progress against plans.